mongodb-js/charts-embed-sdk/examples/README.md

 - [Atlas App Services](https://github.com/mongodb-js/charts-embed-sdk/tree/master/examples/charts/authenticated-realm-web)
 - [Google](https://github.com/mongodb-js/charts-embed-sdk/tree/master/examples/charts/authenticated-google)

+The [rendering spec](https://github.com/mongodb-js/charts-embed-sdk/tree/master/examples/charts/rendering-spec) example demonstrates how you can apply customizations to embedded charts.
+This example only shows you a few cutomisations you can apply to embedded charts, see [rendering specification](https://github.com/mongodb-js/charts-embed-sdk/tree/master/docs/rendering-spec.md) for the complete documentation.

 If you'd like to build **interactive** charts, we have two examples showing this capability:

 - [Getting started with click events](https://github.com/mongodb-js/charts-embed-sdk/tree/master/examples/charts/click-events-basic)